ky573/CloudMarginEstimatorClient/README.md

 - Easy configuration of client setting with logging

 ### model_gen module
+The code generator is some kind of tree resource object model (like DOM) from swagger definition file of open api standard.
+The tool can be used by developers and testers to avoid manual routines and provide an api specification in available from CLI.

 - Support of mocking data
 - Generic code for all endpoints from swagger file according to open api 3.0
 - Auto validation of expected response format according to the swagger specification